100 Notable alumni of

 -

-Rimantas "Rimas" Kaukėnas is a Lithuanian professional basketball executive and former player who is the president of Wolves Twinsbet of the Lithuanian Basketball League (LKL) and the EuroCup.
+Rimantas "Rimas" Kaukėnas is a Lithuanian professional basketball executive and former player who was the president of Wolves Twinsbet of the Lithuanian Basketball League (LKL) and the EuroCup.
 His long career has taken him to a number of countries, finding the most success in Italy.
 He has also been a member of the senior men's Lithuanian national team.
 Playing primarily at the shooting guard position, he could also play as a point guard.

 -